greg-raven/Uncommon-Sense/_posts/2009-06-02-you-must-have-rights-to-have-citizens.md

 ---
-title: 'You must have rights to have citizens'
+title: "You must have rights to have citizens"
 layout: post
 categories:
 - rights